codeneuro/neurofinder/datasets.md

 All datasets are hosted on Amazon S3 and cataloged at [datasets.codeneuro.org](http://datasets.codeneuro.org).

-Data can be accessed from withn interactive Jupyter notebooks directly from the browser (via [notebooks.codeneuro.org](http://notebooks.codeneuro.org)), or can be downloaded for local evaluation using the links provided here.
+Data can be accessed from withn interactive Jupyter notebooks directly from the browser via [notebooks.codeneuro.org](http://notebooks.codeneuro.org), or can be downloaded for local evaluation using the links provided here.
 Each dataset includes both raw image data and coordinates of identified neurons in standardized formats.

 Only "training" data is made available here.
 A separate collection of "test" data is held out for validating algorithm submissions, see [neurofinder.codeneuro.org](http://neurofinder.codeneuro.org/leaderboard/#submit) for more info on submitting an algorithm.